amaiya/onprem/README.md

 ``` python
 llm = LLM(model_name=os.path.basename(url), n_gpu_layers=128)
 ```

+The value for `n_gpu_layers` depends on your GPU memory and the model you’re using (e.g., max of 35 for default 7B model).
+You can reduce the value if you get an error (e.g., `CUDA OOM`).

 With the steps above, calls to methods like `llm.prompt` will offload computation to your GPU and speed up responses from the LLM.